The swimming pool is a highly effective method for ACL tear recovery

 Then slowly raise the affected knee to waist height which is approximately parallel to the surface of the water.

-Next slowly lower and straighten completely the ACL knee back down to a standing position.
+Next slowly lower and fully straighten the ACL knee back down to a standing position.
 Repeat this exercise slowly 10 times.

 ACL Water Exercise 3 – Knee to Chest

-Knee-to-chest stretches are another crucial exercise during the early stages of your ACL recovery that will help navigate your knee’s full range of motion.
+Knee-to-chest stretches are another crucial exercise during the early stages of your ACL recovery that will help navigate and improve your knee’s full range of motion.

 This exercise can be done in the standing position or by sitting on a bench with water up to shoulder level and feet flat on the ground.
 Place your hands under your thigh and pull your knee up to as close to your chest as comfortable.
 Hold this position for 5 seconds.